breakbyhikatsuki/nuray-homework-1/step4.md

 - Created a public repo
 - Created a branch
 - Edited the README file
 - We are doing great yay!
-I hope so haha